 TRUSTEES

-The elected trustees serve six-year terms with the right to be re-elected.
+The elected trustees serve six-year terms with the right to be re-elected or re-appointed.
 An election is held every three years for two or three trustees by rotation.

 The current trustees are: